niyazed/GradCAM/README.md

 # GradCAM
 Tensorflow 2.0 implementation of GradCAM

-> This is a GradCAM implementation of pretrained models and also your own trained custom model
+> This is a GradCAM implementation of pretrained models and also custom trained model

 ![output.jpg](output.jpg)